base4nfdi/website-template-hugo/content/authors/josiah/_index.md

   - name: 'Brown University: Providence, RI, US'
     url: 'http://www.brown.edu/'

-# Short bio (displayed in user profile at end of posts)
+# Short bio (displayed in user profile at end of posts) # don't forget to update also the bio at the bottom of this page!
 bio: Josiah works as a professor at the Brown University, known for his work in psychoceramics, the study of cracked pots, and is a principal investigator of Todo4NFDI.

 interests: